coderamen666/srd-v3.5-md/spells/spells-s.md

 -   **Spell Resistance:** No

-When this spell is cast, all natural, undressed earth or stone in the spell's area is softened.
+When this spell is cast, all natural, undressed earth or stone in the spell’s area is softened.
 Wet earth becomes thick mud, dry earth becomes loose sand or dirt, and stone becomes soft clay that is easily molded or chopped.
 You affect a 10-footsquare area to a depth of 1 to 4 feet, depending on the toughness or resilience of the ground at that spot.